jfodb/notmage2/README.md

 # mage2donations
-codebase to build donations platform using Magento 2.
+codebase to build donations and e-commerce platform using Magento 2.

 ## Local development with docker
 * ~ Already have a local Magento Dev?
 Skip to the /etc/hosts step ~